Dick Jauron: Buffalo Bills

 Jauron was named the 14th head coach in Buffalo Bills history on January 23, 2006, following the resignation of Mike Mularkey.
 He led the Bills to three consecutive 7–9 records, finishing respectively third, second and fourth in the AFC East.
 In 2008 the team started 5–1, but ended the season on a 2–8 skid.
 Bills owner Ralph Wilson announced on December 30, 2008, that Jauron would be brought back for the 2009 season despite the expiration of his three-year contract.

-On the morning of Friday, September 4, 2009, Jauron fired his offensive coordinator, Turk Schonert, in a morning meeting before the regular season began.
+On the morning of September 4, 2009, Jauron fired his offensive coordinator, Turk Schonert, in a morning meeting before the regular season began.
 Two different viewpoints emerged, Jauron stating in a press conference the reason for his firing was a "lack of productivity", while Schonert claimed that Jauron told him that he "had too many formations, too many plays", and that he "didn't simplify it to his liking."
 Schonert was replaced the same day by former Buffalo Bills quarterback and then quarterbacks coach Alex Van Pelt.
-After taking over, Van Pelt brought back the no-huddle offense, in the form of Jim Kelly's "K-Gun" offense that led the team to four straight Super Bowl appearances in the 1990s.

-On November 17, 2009, Jauron was fired by the Bills.
+On November 17, 2009, Jauron was fired by the Bills after starting the season 3–6.
+He ended his tenure with the Bills with an overall record of 24–33.

 Philadelphia Eagles

-On February 2, 2010, Jauron was hired by the Philadelphia Eagles as a senior assistant and defensive backs coach.
+On February 3, 2010, Jauron was hired by the Philadelphia Eagles as a senior assistant and defensive backs coach.

 Cleveland Browns

 On January 21, 2011, Jauron was named defensive coordinator by the Cleveland Browns.
 He replaced Rob Ryan, who then became defensive coordinator for the Dallas Cowboys.
-On January 18, 2013, newly hired head coach Rob Chudzinski hired Ray Horton instead of keeping Jauron.
+On January 18, 2013, newly hired head coach Rob Chudzinski hired Ray Horton as defensive coordinator, subsequently firing Jauron 10 days later.

+Personal life and death

+Jauron and his wife Gail had two daughters, Kacy and Amy.

+Jauron died from cancer on February 8, 2025, at the age of 74.